MaxwellLei/GeoTectAI/ReadMe.md

 ## Datasets

-The project training machine learning model data comes from two large geochemical databases [PetDB](http://www.earthchem.org/petdb) and [GEOROC](http://georoc.mpch-mainz.gwdg.de/georoc /) (🌹**Thanks to the database and many researchers for providing data support**🌹), the training data set of this project is stored in the `DataSet` file of the project
+The project training machine learning model data comes from two large geochemical databases [PetDB](http://www.earthchem.org/petdb) and [GEOROC](http://georoc.mpch-mainz.gwdg.de/georoc /) (🌹**Thanks to the database and many researchers for providing data support**🌹), the training data set of this project is stored in the `DataSet` file of the project.

 > If you have any other needs or questions, please contact me by private message.